finbourne/notifications-sdk-extensions-csharp-preview/README.md

 ## Installation

-The NuGet package for the LUSID Notifications service SDK (Preview) can installed from https://www.nuget.org/packages/Finbourne.Notifications.Sdk.Extensions.Preview using the following:
+The NuGet package for the FINBOURNE Notifications service SDK (Preview) can installed from https://www.nuget.org/packages/Finbourne.Notifications.Sdk.Extensions.Preview using the following:

 ```
 $ dotnet add package Finbourne.Notifications.Sdk.Extensions.Preview